Join the lab

 Undergraduate students: I am always considering adding undergraduate students to the lab.
 Yet whether I accept new students will depend on the availability of space—if there are no ongoing projects that would work well for a new student, it’s difficult.
 If you are interested in what we do (see here) and want to learn about opportunities, please contact me by email or stop by my office.
 Note that students interested in enrolling for research credits MUST contact me within the first two weeks of classes (in any given quarter).

 Workshop in phylogenetic comparative methods: This June (2023) the Moen lab hosted a one-week workshop in phylogenetic comparative methods (PCMs).
 We aimed this workshop at graduate students and post-docs in biomechanics, locomotion, and functional performance, as funding for the workshop was provided by the National Science Foundation as part of a project on evolutionary biomechanics.
 Our key intent was to offer instruction to those working at lower scales (e.g., experimental work on single species) but who were interested in extending their work to study evolution across many species.
-It went REALLY well and we hope to offer it in the future, potentially as soon as summer 2024.
+It went REALLY well and we plan to offer it in late August 2024 (see here for a draft of our call for applications).